Industry News

 Sometimes, brass fittings get a bit “sticky.”
 You can use these handy tips for removing old fittings.

-2. If heating is necessary, place a fire-safe cloth on the wall or floor around the fitting.
+1. Clean the fitting thoroughly.
+It may come apart just by removing dirt and debris.2.
+If heating is necessary, place a fire-safe cloth on the wall or floor around the fitting.
 It’s also a good idea to adjust your wrench prior to heating, so you’re ready to remove the fitting quickly while keeping your hands away from the heated metal.

 3. With a coworker standing by with a fire extinguisher, move the flame of the torch back and forth over the connection.
-Holding the flame still in one area will damage the fitting and pipe.
+Holding the flame still in one area will damage the fitting and pipe.4.
+Place the wrench over the fitting and loosen the nut.
+Keep in mind that it only takes about a minute to heat the fitting enough to loosen it.

 These instructions incorporate the use of soldering techniques, which introduces a different set of safety issues and skills.
 Make sure you understand how to use these tools before diving into the removal or installation of brass fittings.